wavefrontHQ/docs/pages/doc/privacy.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">In connection with the ordinary course of business</span></li>
 </ul>
 <h2><strong>Sharing Personal Information</strong></h2>
 <p style="font-weight: 400; text-align: justify;">Protecting your Personal Information is important to us and we do not sell your information to third parties.
-Wavefront may share your Information with third parties as follows:</p>
+Operations for Applications may share your Information with third parties as follows:</p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">To our subsidiaries, affiliates, vendors, consultants, service providers and other third parties who need access to your Information in order to carry out work on our behalf.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">In connection with, or during negotiations of, any merger, sale of company assets or acquisition of all or portion of Wavefront to another company.</span></li>